 Food and environmental allergies can cause skin irritations, rashes, itchiness, and excessive shedding.

-If you notice any of these symptoms, talk to your veterinarian about what possible issues and solutions.
+If you notice any of these symptoms, talk to your veterinarian about possible issues and solutions.

 Tip #10: Watch Your Dog For Infestations

-According to PetMD, infestations like fleas, ticks or other parasites can also cause skin irritations, rashes, itchiness, and excessive shedding.
+According to PetMD, infestations like fleas, ticks, mites, or other parasites can also cause skin irritations, rashes, itchiness, and excessive shedding.

 Your dog should be on medication to prevent these parasites, but talk to your veterinarian about it if you think this is a problem.